yangyang0611/preprocessing_gui/README.md

     The range is recommend range for each noise.
 When exceeding the value of range, a warning pop message will shown up and input content is clear.

 ## Add Step Button
 After select the functions, press the `Add Step` button.
 The functions selected will be shown on the  `Processing Step` area.
+Also, a

 ## Processing Steps
 You can use drag and drop to adjust the sequence of function steps.

 ## Proceed Button
 Clicked to start the preprocessing, a spinner will shown up indicate the progress is running.
+Because there are more then one function need to be done, so after one function is finished and move to next function, the data will be save as `temp_process` folder at backend.
+And after the process all done, the dataset will be save as `processed_files`at backend.

 ## Download Dataset
-This button is hide from click, only when the preprocessing finished, the button can be click and the dataset is downloaded in zip format.
+This button is hide from click, only when the preprocessing finished, the button can be click. and `processed_dataset` is downloaded in zip format.